Quantitative Analysis of Cement Sector in India

 - The interest coverage ratio is Earnings before Interest and Taxes (EBIT)/ Interest expense.

 - Interest Coverage Ratio indicates the ability of companies to pay interest from their operating profit.

-- Despite having a notable amount of debt on the company, Dalmia Bharat has an Interest Coverage Ratio of only 1.4 and hence gets the fifth position.
+- Despite having outstanding debt on the company, Dalmia Bharat has an Interest Coverage Ratio of only 1.4 and hence gets the fifth position.

-None of the promoters of these Top-5 Cement companies haven’t pledged any shares and hence all are given 5 points and first rank as well.
+None of the promoters of these Top-5 Cement companies hasn’t pledged any shares, and hence all are given 5 points and first rank.

-- Institutional Investors (FII & DII) have their largest holding in ACC cement of 32.38% and hence this company gets full points.
+- Institutional Investors (FII & DII) have their most significant holding in ACC cement of 32.38%, and hence this company gets total points.

-- Yet again, Dalmia Bharat fails to attract the FIIs and DII and having only 17.53% of institutional holding in its shareholding pattern and hence given only 1 point.
+- Yet again, Dalmia Bharat fails to attract the FIIs and DII and has only 17.53% of institutional holding in its shareholding pattern and hence given only 1 point.

 - Operating Profit Margin can be calculated by dividing Operating Profit by Total Revenue.
-It is sometimes also called EBIT (Earnings before Interest and Tax) Margin.
+Therefore EBIT (Earnings before Interest and Tax) Ma is sometimes called in.

-- Shree Cement has the best OPM of 30.4% and therefore given full points and first rank.
+- Shree Cement has the best OPM of 30.4% and is therefore given total points and first rank.

 - ACC has an OPM of just 18.5%, the lowest among its peers and hence given only 1 point.

-- In terms of sales growth in the last 5 years, Ambuja cement has performed much better than others and has recorded 22.1% sales growth and hence awarded with 5 points.
+- In terms of sales growth in the last 5 years, Ambuja cement has performed much better than others and has recorded 22.1% sales growth and awarded 5 points.

-- Sales growth on basis of 5 years CAGR of Shree Cement, UltraTech Cement, ACC Cement is 14.2%, 11.6%, and 5.9% respectively.
-These companies are ranked accordingly.
+- Sales growth based on 5 years CAGR of Shree Cement, UltraTech Cement, ACC Cement is 14.2%, 11.6%, and 5.9%, respectively.
+Therefore, these companies are ranked accordingly.

 - Dalmia Bharat gets the last position due to no sales growth.